The primary forms of beryllium produced and used commercially are:

 Wrought copper beryllium is available in a variety of product forms.
 The following paragraphs define the products most commonly specified by copper beryllium users.
 Strip is flat-rolled product, other than flat wire, 0.188 inch or less in thickness, and supplied in coil form.
 Wire is a solid section other than strip, furnished in coils or on spools or reels.
 Wire may be furnished straightened and cut to length, in which case it is classified as rod.

-or less in thickness.
+Flat wire is 0.188 inch or less in thickness and 1-1/4 inch or less in width.
+This designation includes square wire 0.188 inchor less in thickness.
 In all cases surfaces are rolled or drawn without having been slit, sheared or sawed.
-Flat wire is
+Flat wire is furnished in straight lengths or on spools or reels.

 Rod is a round, hexagonal or octagonal solid section furnished in straight lengths.
-Rod is supplied in random or specific
+Rod is supplied in random or specific lengths.

 Plate is flat-rolled product thicker than 0.188 inch and over 12 inches wide.

 Tube is a seamless hollow product with round or other cross section.
-Tube is normally extruded or drawn, and is supplied
+Tube is normally extruded or drawn, and is supplied in random or specific length.

 Extruded shape is a solid section other than round, hexagonal, octagonal, or rectangular.
-Shapes are produced to the
+Shapes are produced to the user’s specification and are supplied in straight lengths.

-Forgings, made from cast billet, are supplied in forms ranging from simple geometric configurations to near-net shapes
+Forgings, made from cast billet, are supplied in forms ranging from simple geometric configurations to near-net shapes according to user specifications.

-fabricated from basic product forms (rod, extrusions, plate, etc.) by processes such as ring rolling, forging, welding and
+Custom fabricated parts are supplied to customer drawings as finished or semi-finished parts.
+Such products are fabricated from basic product forms (rod, extrusions, plate, etc.) by processes such as ring rolling, forging, welding and machining.

 Copper Beryllium Physical Properties